Torreylee1028/Storytelling-With-Data/README.md

 ### After Example:
-The finalized version is trasnformed in graphics software to highlight the sections of the graph that extends above a specific threshold.
-Text placed on the graph is used to emphaise quantity from the y-axis.
+The finalized version is transformed in graphics software to highlight the sections of the graph that extends above a specific threshold.
+Text placed on the graph is used to emphasize quantity from the y-axis.

 ![Car Fatalities (After)](/images/fatal_car_bar_final.png)